rweipi/combined_alpha/README.md

 # combined_alpha
-Download  all Combined Alpha Data point in bulk for Eikon as well as CCR and Value Momentum.
+Download  all Combined Alpha Data points in bulk for Eikon as well as CCR and Value Momentum.